William A. Bardeen

-He also played a major role in developing a theory of dynamical breaking of electroweak symmetry via top quark condensates, leading to the first composite Higgs models.
+Bardeen also played a major role in developing a theory of dynamical breaking of electroweak symmetry via top quark condensates, leading to the first composite Higgs models.
 His work on the chiral symmetry breaking dynamics of heavy-light quark bound states correctly predicted abnormally long-lived resonances which are chiral symmetry partners of the ground states, such as the $D_s^*(2317)$.
 He also developed an analytic, non-perturbative approach for the calculation of non-leptonic decays of Kaons, known as Dual QCD.

-Bardeen was considered one of the world's leading authorities on quantum field theory in its application to real-world physical phenomena.
+He was considered one of the world's leading authorities on quantum field theory in its application to real-world physical phenomena.

-Biography and family
+Background

-Bardeen was born on September 15, 1941 in Washington, Pennsylvania, the son of physicist John Bardeen and Jane Maxwell Bardeen.
+Bardeen was born in Washington, Pennsylvania, on September 15, 1941, the son of physicist John Bardeen and Jane Maxwell Bardeen.
+The family relocated to Champaign-Urbana, Illinois in 1951, where Bardeen attended the University High School.
+Bardeen met his future wife, Marge, in high school chemistry class.
 After graduating from Cornell University in 1962, Bardeen earned his Ph.D. degree in physics from the University of Minnesota in 1968.
-Following research appointments at Stony Brook University and the Institute for Advanced Study in Princeton, he was an Associate Professor in the physics department at Stanford University.
+Steve Gasiorowicz was his thesis advisor.
+Following research appointments at Stony Brook University and the Institute for Advanced Study in Princeton, he was an associate professor in the physics department at Stanford University.
 In 1975, Bardeen joined the staff of the Fermi National Accelerator Laboratory where he served as Head of the Theoretical Physics Department from 1987-1993 and 1994-1996.

 From 1993-1994, he was Head of Theoretical Physics at the SSC Laboratory before the project was terminated by act of Congress.

-Bardeen lives in Warrenville, Illinois, with his wife Marge, who was manager of the Education Department at Fermilab.
+Bardeen lived in Warrenville, Illinois, with his wife Marge, who was manager of the Education Office at Fermilab.
 He had two grown children: Charles, a retired Project Scientist at the National Center for Atmospheric Research, Boulder, CO, and Karen, who taught chemistry at Oak Park and River Forest High School, Oak Park, Illinois.
-Bardeen died on November 18, 2025 at his home in Warrenville, Illinois, at the age of 84.
+Bardeen died at his home in Warrenville, Illinois, on November 18, 2025, at the age of 84.

 Scientific contributions

-Bardeen is co-inventor of the theory of the chiral anomaly, which is of foundational importance in modern theoretical physics.
+Bardeen was co-inventor of the theory of the chiral anomaly, which is of foundational importance in modern theoretical physics.
 He developed with Stephen L. Adler the "non-renormalization theorem" (known as the Adler–Bardeen theorem).
 This proves that the anomaly coefficient is not subject to renormalization to all orders in perturbation theory and anticipates the fact that it is associated with topological index theorems.

 Bardeen, in a tour de force, computed the full, nontrivial structure of the chiral anomaly in non-abelian Yang-Mills gauge theories.
 This leads to the distinction between the "consistent anomaly" and the "covariant anomaly."
 The consistent anomaly is a definition of the loop integrals that satisfies "Wess-Zumino consistency conditions" and is symmetric between left- and right-handed chiral fermions in the Feynman loop.
 The consistent anomaly is generally related to topology, e.g., the structure and coefficient obtained by Bardeen's calculation turns out to be equivalent to that generated by a topological Chern-Simons term built of Yang-Mills fields in 5 dimensions.